QuentinRa/blog.quentinra.dev/info/ocaml/basic/functions.md

 We created a function taking a parameter ``x`` and returning a value (x so the parameter).
-For ocaml, ``x`` may be of any type and since the result is of the same type of ``x`` then function is evaluated as
+For ocaml, ``x`` may be of any type, and since the result is of the same type of ``x`` then the function is evaluated as

 * taking an argument of type ``'a``
 * returning an argument of type ``'a``